-A delinquency charge shall be imposed at a rate determined by the fire code official for failure of payment based on provisions set for in the Fire Protection Ordinance.
+A delinquency charge shall be imposed at a rate determined by the fire code official for failure of payment based on provisions set forth in the Fire Protection Ordinance.

-All permits registered under the False Alarm Ordinance shall be renewed annually.
+All alarm system permits registered under the False Alarm Ordinance shall be renewed annually.

-System installation prior to plan review or permit issuance will result in double fees.
+System installation before plan review or permit issuance will result in fees doubled.